gusmp/TrafficPlatform/products/mosaic-server/README.md

-Where *columns* is the nomber of columns of the mosaic.
-For example, if you have a mosaic make up by 6 input source and *columns* has the value of 2, then the mosaic produced has 3 rows and 2 columns (3 x 2 = 6)
+Where *columns* is the number of columns of the mosaic.
+For example, if you have a mosaic make up by 6 input sources and *columns* has the value of 2, then the mosaic produced has 3 rows and 2 columns (3 x 2 = 6)

 #### Response body